Market presence & forecast

 Airbus presence in the MENA region

-Since the first Airbus aircraft delivered into the region over 30 years ago, there are more than 700 Airbus aircraft of all types flying with more than 50 operators across MENA – and this is continually increasing.
-The Airbus fleet being operated in the Middle East and Northern Africa region consists of over 50 per cent single-aisle A320 Family, approximately 40 per cent wide-body aircraft, and some 7 per cent very large A380 aircraft.
-With over 400 in service today, the Airbus A320 Family is the most popular passenger aircraft type in this region.
+Since the first Airbus aircraft delivered into the region over 30 years ago, there are now close to 700 Airbus aircraft of all types flying with more than 50 operators across MENA – and this is continually increasing.
+The Airbus fleet being operated in the Middle East and Northern Africa region consists of 54 per cent single-aisle A320 Family, 38 per cent wide-body aircraft, and 8 per cent very large A380 aircraft.
+With more than around 370 in service today, the Airbus A320 Family is the most popular passenger aircraft type in this region.

 For a complete and detailed list of Airbus operators in the Middle East and Northern Africa region, please visit the Orders and Deliveries page to download the complete O&Ds excel table and select the 'Middle East' tab in the excel file.